DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

 If not already installed, use these [instructions](http://installfest.railsbridge.org/installfest/) to install Ruby, RVM, Rails and Git.

 ### 2. Clone Git Repository
-In a directory of your choosing run:
+In a directory of your choosing clone the repository:

 ```
 $ git clone git@github.com:DartmouthDSC/LinkedNameAuthority.git
 ```

 ### 3. If necessary, add `.env` file
-Initially none of the ENV variables described are necessary, if you are using the loaders, Elements, Oracle or Postgresql then the corresponding ENV variables may be necessary.
-To add ENV variables, create a `.env` at the root of the app directory with any environment variables necessary.
-More information about environment variables can be found [here](environment_variables).
+Initially none of the ENV variables described are necessary, if you are using the loaders, Cron, Elements, Oracle or Postgresql then the corresponding ENV variables may be necessary.
+To add ENV variables, create a `.env` file at the root of the app directory with any environment variables necessary.
+More information about LNA specific environment variables can be found [here](environment_variables).

-### 4. Change Development Configuration
+### 4. Changes Development Configuration
-Because most development environments don't run Postgresql databases update the contents in `config/database.yml` to reflect the following configuration for development.
+Because most development environments don't run Postgresql databases, update the contents in `config/database.yml` to reflect the following configuration for development.

 ``` yaml
 development: